ISISNeutronMuon/MDANSE/Doc/pages/structure.rst

 The Area Per Molecule (APM) analysis in Molecular Dynamics (MD) assesses the surface area occupied by each molecule within a given system.
 This tool plays a crucial role in comprehending molecular arrangement and interactions.
-Users can specify the molecule they wish to analyze, such as the default DMPC (a common phospholipid), ensuring that the molecule's name matches the one in the data file, typically in HDF format.
+Users can specify the molecule they wish to analyze.
 The APM analysis provides valuable insights into how molecules are distributed and interact with one another.
 This analysis is particularly vital in the study of complex structures like cell membranes.
 It aids in understanding membrane functionality and its response to various conditions, shedding light on essential